mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 Uses LCD 16x2 to show status messages and heading.
 If no wifi around, runs on LCD only.

 Runs a webserver to provide web UI for CMPS14 configuration.
-Configurable parameters: calibration mode (full auto, auto, manual), installation offset, measured deviations, manual variation and heading mode (true, magnetic).
+Configurable parameters: calibration mode (full auto, auto, manual), installation offset, measured deviations, manual variation, heading mode (true, magnetic) and attitude leveling.

 OTA updates and persistent storage of configuration in ESP32 NVS are enabled.